brentdur/spotica/README.md

 __Prerequisite__: Get the environment variables from Chelsea or whoever has them.
 This `.env` file will live in the root of our repo.

+1. Install node if you don't already have it.

-1. [Install docker.](https://docs.docker.com/docker-for-mac/) Make sure you do step 1 and 2 of that page.
+2. [Install docker.](https://docs.docker.com/docker-for-mac/) Make sure you do step 1 and 2 of that page.

-2. Set up your default docker machine ([Source](https://docs.docker.com/machine/get-started/))
+3. Set up your default docker machine ([Source](https://docs.docker.com/machine/get-started/))
   - If you do `docker-machine ls`, you'll see you have no machines
   - Type the folllowing.
 This may take a few mins.
 Especially if you're on NYU wifi. ha ha ha.
     ```shell